inveniosoftware/docs-invenio-rdm/docs/operate/customize/collections.md

 COMMUNITIES_SHOW_BROWSE_MENU_ENTRY = True
 ```

-Additionally, for any communities that you want to setup collections, you need to configure them to allow sub-communities via the `children.allow` setting.
+Additionally, for any communities that you want to setup collections, you need to configure them to allow subcommunities via the `children.allow` setting.

-!!! bug "Requirement on enabled sub-communities"
+!!! bug "Requirement on enabled subcommunities"
     Having a community with `children.allow: true` is a limitation of the current "Browse" menu entry implementation in InvenioRDM v13.
-This will be patched to allow communities that might only have collections (and not sub-communities enabled) to still display the "Browse" menu entry.
+This will be patched to allow communities that might only have collections (and not subcommunities enabled) to still display the "Browse" menu entry.

 ## Managing Collections